-Bandwidth is critically important, but it's not the only factor which will impact the quality of business Internet service.
+While bandwidth is critically important, it's not the only factor that impacts the quality of business Internet service.
 Speed, performance, and reliability can often be confused with bandwidth, and are likely equally important to business satisfaction with a data connection.
 Bandwidth is a significant difference between copper vs. fiber, but these technologies also provide different levels of reliability and costs for equipment required to transmit data.

 The Difference Between Fiber and Copper